jakobes/cbcpost-fork/demo/documented/Basic/documentation.rst

 Custom fields
 -----------------------------
-The user may also customize fields as he wishes.
+The user may also customize fields with custom computations.
 In this section we demonstrate two ways to compute the difference in average temperature between the two areas of different diffusivity at any given time.
 First, we take an approach based solely on accessing the *Temperature*-field: ::